qubist/hc-ur/README.md

 * **CreateToken**
   * the game is not over
-  * it is the player's turn
+  * it is the player's turn *(calculate from who was the last player to move and whether they landed on a rosette)*
-  * the player is not out of tokens (tokens on board + tokens home < 7)
   * the move length is no more than 4 tiles
-  * the move destination is not on top of another of the player's tokens
+  * the move destination is not on top of another of the player's tokens *(calculate by reducing game state)*
-  * *the move length matches the player's roll* \* I will not implement this to start with
+  * the move length matches the player's roll \* I will not implement this to start with
+  * *the player is not out of tokens* (tokens on board + tokens home < 7)
 * **MoveToken**
   * the game is not over
   * it is the player's turn
-  * a token belonging to the player exists at the from coordinates of the move
   * the move length is no more than 4 tiles
   * the move destination is not on top of another of the player's tokens
-  * *the move length matches the player's roll* \* I will not implement this to start with
+  * the move length matches the player's roll
+  * *a token belonging to the player exists at the from coordinates of the move*
-  * the move is no more than one tile off the end of the board
+  * *the move is no more than one tile off the end of the board*

 ### Game state